Sudhi162/Cambridge_Real_Estate_Analysis/README.md

 Also notably depending on the premium property features sometimes may cost upto 2MM USD more than mean price for condominiums in Cambridge area as std for condominiums is 2.2 MM!

-2.In the last 10 years condiminum properties have been outselling Family homes and other business premises in Cambridge area.
+2. In the last 10 years condiminum properties have been outselling Family homes and other business premises in Cambridge area.

 3. Family Homes, Business premises, Piece of Land and Educational properties have sold for much more than the last assessed value.